31ayush05/wSerializer/README.md

 # Installation
 Currently the module cannot be installed using `PIP`.
 But it can easily be installed the other way.
 ### STEPS
-1. Download the repository as a ZIP file
+1. Download the latest version of repository as a ZIP file from https://github.com/31ayush05/wSerializer/releases/tag/v0.5
 2. Extract the ZIP file and copy the code file `Serializer\wSerializer.py`.
 3. Locate the python installation folder on your PC which can be done by RIGHT CLICKING on the PYTHON IDLE > Open file location.
 4. Paste the file in the `<Python installation folder>\Lib\`